 Exhibitionism — Obsessive dating through personal ads

 If you answered yes to engaging in the behaviors listed above and relate to the definitions given below, you may have a sex addiction.
 There is help available through counseling – you do not have to continue in this destructive behavior.
 Counseling is a safe and confidential setting to address your sexual issues.

 Crystal Hollenbeck has been trained by the International Institute of Trauma and Addiction Professionals (IITAP) in Sex Addiction Therapy and The American Association of Christian Counselors (AACC) in Sex Addiction treatment to address the specific aspects of sex addiction relating to Biblical beliefs about sexual issues that Christians may be facing.
 In addition, she is a graduate of the Florida Post Graduate Sex Therapy Institute which has trained her to treat all areas of sexually related issues including dysfunction, disorders, addiction, and sexual identity issues.
-Crystal works with a team of Sex Addiction experts at the New Leaf Center in Winter Park, FL to meet the needs of the person suffering with a Sex Addiction, their partner, and family.

 The following definitions are listed on www.sexhelp.com.
 This website was created by IITAP which is led by the leading expert in the field of sexual addiction, Dr. Patrick Carnes.